-One of the most popular fixes of the notorious Valorant error code van 68 revolves around Windows Firewall settings.
+One of the most popular fixes of the notorious Valorant error code revolves around Windows Firewall settings.
 More often than not, the security system of our devices hinders applications from operating fully.
 You not being able to play Valorant could be an instance of this case as well.
 Therefore, with the cause of the error potentially diagnosed, all you need to do is allow Valorant through your Windows Firewall.

 How to Allow Valorant Through Windows Firewall

 To do that, you can follow the easy-to-understand steps listed below.

 - Go to the Windows Search menu and type in “Firewall and network protection.”
 After that, click on “Open” to launch the application.